 The execution of standard calibration sequences and long-term calibrations from the ESPRESSO calibration plan is under the responsibility of Paranal Science Operations.
-OBs for any additional day or night-time calibrations beyond the ESPRESSO calibration plan should be prepared by the user (and only these).
-Telescope time for any additional on-sky calibrations should be included in the total time allocation of the programme.
+OBs for any additional day or night-time calibrations beyond the ESPRESSO calibration plan

 7. End-to-End Operations